cybercongress/prompting/contrib/DEVELOPMENT_WORKFLOW.md

 ## Main Branches

-Bittensor's codebase consists of two main branches: **main** and **staging**.
+Cybertensor's codebase consists of two main branches: **main** and **staging**.

 **main**
-- This is Bittensor's live production branch, which should only be updated by the core development team.
+- This is Cybertensor's live production branch, which should only be updated by the core development team.
 This branch is protected, so refrain from pushing or merging into it unless authorized.

 **staging**
 - This branch is continuously updated and is where you propose and merge changes.
-It's essentially Bittensor's active development branch.
+It's essentially Cybertensor's active development branch.

 ## Development Model